KC Streetcar: Ridership

 The line was originally projected to have a daily average ridership of just 2,700.
-Average yearly ridership levels have been around double this figure.
+Outside of the COVID-19 pandemic, average yearly ridership levels between 2016 and 2026 were around double this figure.
+Following the opening of the extensions north to Riverfront and south to UKMC, ridership doubled to an average of around 10,000 daily riders.
 The streetcar is free to ride, and is funded by the local transportation development district.
 Ridership is calculated by the use of automatic, anonymous passenger counters at each streetcar door – with manual checks to ensure accuracy.
-Per mile, the streetcar has higher ridership than other major transit lines such as the Muni Metro in San Francisco, California or METRORail in Houston, Texas.
-In 2023, KC Streetcar had 2,281 average daily boardings per mile, compared to 1,924 for Muni Metro in San Francisco and 1,705 for METRORail in Houston.
+In 2025, KC Streetcar had 1,900 average daily boardings per mile, surpassing other major U.S. system such as Metro Rail in Los Angeles, California, or METRORail in Houston, Texas.